 How to register

-This course is only open to Restoration of Natural Systems (RNS) program students.
-To register, please call the Continuing Studies Registration Desk at 250-472-4747, Monday to Friday between 8:30 am and 4:30 pm.
+This course is only open to Restoration of Natural Systems (RNS) program students who have had their proposals approved by the Program Director.
+If you need more information about how to get approval, please contact the program coordinator at firstname.lastname@example.org.
+If you already have approval, please call the Continuing Studies Registration Desk at 250-472-4747, Monday to Friday between 8:30 am and 4:30 pm to register.

-Credit (diploma) students pay $100 of the course tuition upon registration, with the remainder paid via their UVic MyPage account.
+Credit (diploma) students pay $200 of the course tuition upon registration, with the remainder paid to UVic Tuition.

 Non-credit (certificate) students pay the full course tuition upon registration.